-If you're concerned about red meat or want to change your dietary patterns to decrease your dependence on this form of protein, you still have lots of dietary options.
+If you're concerned about red meat, you get stomach pain after eating red meat or want to change your dietary patterns to decrease your dependence on this form of protein, you still have lots of dietary options.

 Making the Switch

 You should eat fish at least twice a week, according to the American Heart Association, and limit your fish and poultry servings to 6 ounces a day.
 You can also select from a wide variety of legumes including beans, peas and lentils.